gobuffalo/docs/content/documentation/database/relations-one-to-many.md

   - /en/docs/db/relations/onetomany
 ---

-# One to many associations
+# One to Many Associations

 In this chapter, you'll learn how to write a one to many [association](/documentation/database/relations/) in Pop.

 ## Tags